 Mr James was appointed as a Non-Executive Director on 3 July 2017.
 He is a Chartered Accountant and holds a Bachelor of Business from the Queensland University of Technology.
-Mr James has over 20 years' experience in chartered accounting specialising in corporate advisory and reconstruction.
-Mr James provides accounting, secretarial and advisory advice to private and public companies, government and other stakeholders.
+Mr James has over 25 years' experience in chartered accounting specialising in corporate advisory and reconstruction.
+Mr James is a Partner of Palisade Business Consulting which provides accounting, secretarial and advisory advice to private and public companies, government and other stakeholders, including to the Company.